Student & Parent Guidelines

 ISI Dublin – company information and location

 ISI Dublin is a highly renowned and award-winning company, offering English language and High School programmes to over 5,000 students each year.
 Since launching our High School Programme in 2001, our aim has always been to provide the highest level of guardianship and care to our students.
-In 2016, we became a founding member of AGPI (Association of Guardianship Providers in Ireland), because we believe very strongly that study abroad programmes should only be operated by professional and regulated organisations.

 We have two beautiful buildings located in the heart of the city centre, only a short walk from O’Connell Street.
 Our high school programme is run from our building at 39 Parnell Square West, Dublin 1, located here: ISI High School Office, 39 Parnell Square West, Dublin 1